Syllabus, Spring 2012

 C 72-76% | C- 69-71% | D+ 67-69% | D 60-66% | F 0-59%

 This class will in many ways be anchored around your ongoing, regular participation through the various technologies you will be experimenting with.
-If you are not present, you will compromise the success of the class (as well as YOUR success in it) .
-I expect active and engaged participation, which for the purposes of this class means responding thoughtfully and critically to your classmates work.
-This will be accomplished in several ways, but most of all through commentary of the work of your peers in their blogs.
+If you are not present, you will compromise the success of the class (as well as YOUR success in it).
+We expect active and engaged participation, which for the purposes of this class means responding thoughtfully and critically to your classmates work.
+This will be accomplished in several ways, but primarily through regular, thoughtful commentary on the work of your peers in their blogs comments.

 Digital Storytelling Assignments (30% of Grade)